buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 # Summary
 [summary]: #summary

-This is a proposal for a mechanism that would allow a builder to contain a default set of buildpacks that run on every build, independent of which buildpack group passes detection.
+This is a proposal for a mechanism that would allow a builder to contain a default set of buildpacks that participate in every detection group, regardless of the buildpack order passed by the platform.

 # Definitions
 [definitions]: #definitions